harmanpunn/portfolio-website-harman/README.md

 ## 🚀 Live Demo

-Visit the live website at: [harmanpunn.com](https://harmanpunn.com) (replace with your actual domain when deployed)
+Visit the live website at: [harmanpunn.com](https://harmanpunn.com)

 ## 🛠️ Technologies Used